nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 7. Commit your changes to Git, and review the project execution in CodeBuild.
 Fix any errors before proceeding.

-## Create the CodePipeline along with the CloudFormation CodeDeploy step.
+## 8. Create the CodePipeline along with the CloudFormation CodeDeploy step.

-The process is much the same as the previous Customer Church example.
+The process is much the same as the previous Customer Churn example.
 However our build step will involve two Code Builds instead of one.

 The pipeline should look like the below: